 Name of Student

-School Grade
+SchoolG rade

 Teacher

 Medication Dosage

 Date medication started

-Time of day medication is to be give en
+Time of day medication is to be given.

-any school employee who administe request to my student in accordance to take the above medication at at it is my responsibility to furnish this medication.
-I further understand that its any drug or nonprescription medication pursuant to parental written with written instructions from the physician or dentist shall not be liable a medication reaction suffered by the student because of administering such
+any school employee who administers a request to my student in accordance wi to take the above medication at is my responsibility to furnish this medication.
+I further understand that ny drug or nonprescription medication pursuant to parental written th written instructions from the physician or dentist shall not be liable edication reaction suffered by the student because of administering such

-Date

 - Signature of Parent or Guardian

-NOTE: The medication is to be br ought to school in the original container appropriately labeled by the

-pharmacy, or physician, stating the name of the medication, the dosage, and times to be administered.
+NOTE: The medication is to be brought to school in the original container appropriately labeled by the pharmacy, or physician, stating the name of the medication, the dosage, and times to be administered.